-International sales are generally made through direct sales employees and a worldwide distributor network in over 35 countries.
-Outside of the United States, we have a direct sales presence in Australia, Canada, France, Japan, Spain, Switzerland (however, beginning October 1, 2011 we engaged a distributor in Switzerland instead of selling directly) and the United Kingdom.
+International sales are generally made through direct sales employees and a worldwide distributor network in over 60 countries.
+Outside of the United States, we have a direct sales presence in Australia, Canada, France and Japan.

 Products.
-Our revenue is derived from the sale of Products, Upgrades, Service, Titan hand piece refills, and Dermal fillers and cosmeceutical products.
+Our revenue is derived from the sale of Products, Upgrades, Service, Titan and truSculpt hand piece refills, and Dermal fillers and cosmeceutical products.
 Product revenue represents the sale of a system.
-A system consists of a console that incorporates a universal graphic user interface, a laser and/or light-based module, control system software and high voltage electronics; as well as one or more hand pieces.
-However, depending on the application, the laser or light-based module is sometimes contained in the hand piece such as with our Pearl and Pearl Fractional applications instead of within the console.
-In the fourth quarter of 2011, we launched a new Q-switched laser system called myQ.
+A system consists of a console that incorporates a universal graphic user interface, a laser and/or other energy based module, control system software and high voltage electronics; as well as one or more hand pieces.
+However, depending on the application, the laser or other energy based module is sometimes contained in the hand piece such as with our Pearl and Pearl Fractional applications instead of within the console.

 We offer our customers the ability to select the system that best fits their practice at the time of purchase and then to cost-effectively add applications to their system as their practice grows.
 This provides customers the flexibility to upgrade their systems whenever they want and provides us with a source of recurring revenue which we classify as Upgrade revenue.
 Service revenue relates to amortization of prepaid service contracts, direct billings for detachable hand piece replacements and revenue for parts and labor on out-of-warranty products.
-Titan hand piece refill revenue is associated with our Titan hand piece which requires replacement of the optical source after a set number of pulses have been used.
-In Japan, we distribute Merz Pharma GmbH's (Merz) Radiesse® dermal filler product; and Obagi Medical Products, Inc.'s (Obagi) cosmeceutical products.
+For our Titan and truSculpt hand pieces, after a set number of treatments have been performed, the customer is required to send the hand piece back to the factory for refurbishment, which we refer to as 'refilling' the hand piece.
+In Japan, we distribute Merz Pharma GmbH's ("Merz") Radiesse® dermal filler product; and Obagi Medical Products, Inc.'s ("Obagi") cosmeceutical products.